michaelcale/books/books/go/0040-constants/030-emulating-enums.md

 Title: Emulating enums
 Id: 801000c4
 ---
-Go deesn't have a syntax for enumerations but you can emulate it with constants and a naming scheme.
+Go doesn't have a syntax for enumerations, but you can emulate it with constants and a naming scheme.

 Consider a C++ enum:
 ```c++